Pecneb/computer_vision_research/README.md

 );
 ```

 Every object is stored in the objects table, objID as primary key, will help us identify detections.
 Detections are stored in the detections table, here the objID is a foreign key, that tells us which detection belongs to which object.
 Predictions have an own table, to a single frame and a single object there can be multiple predictions.
 THe program's inner environment is also being logged as metadata, historyDepth is the length of the training set.
 FutureDepth is the length of the prediction vector.
-Yolo version is also being logged, becouse of the legacy version 4 (although yolov4 is not really used anymore, it is just an option, that propably will be taken out), imgsize is the input image size of the neural network, stride is how many pixels the convolutonal filter slides over the image.
+Yolo version is also being logged, because of the legacy version 4 (although yolov4 is not really used anymore, it is just an option, that propably will be taken out), imgsize is the input image size of the neural network, stride is how many pixels the convolutonal filter slides over the image.
 Confidence threshold and iou threshold will determine which detection of yolo will we accept, if the propability of a detection being right.
 To the regression table, will be the regression function's configuration values stored.

 10. The logging makes it possible, to analyze the data without running the videos each time.
 For this, data loading functions are needed, that fetches the resutls from the database.
 These functions are implemented in the databaseLoader.py script.
 Each function returns a list of all entries logged in the database.